French Women Don’t Get Fat! Is There Scientific Proof?

 10 Secrets Revealed: “Why French Women Don’t Get Fat”

-Through lots of reading and by living in France for several years, I’ve witnessed first hand some of the reasons why French woman are able to stay relatively thin.
+Through lots of reading and by actually living in France for several years, I’ve witnessed first hand some of the reasons why French woman are able to stay relatively thin.
 Below are 10 simple explanations which anyone can incorporate into their way of eating.
 I know they seem silly or easy but they work.
 Sorry, there is no magic pill to be thin either.

 1- Slow Down: The French eat very slowly.
 You’ve probably heard that by eating more slowly, you give your brain time to catch up to your stomach.